Wikipedia says Americans consume approximately 2.5 billion bowls of Campbell’s canned Tomato, Cream of mushroom, and Chicken Noodle Soup each year.

 Prepare vegetables and other ingredients and set aside.
-Put stew meat in a plastic bag and and enough flour to coat well.
-Sprinkle with small amount of pepper if desired before shaking bag.
-Add meat to hot oil in a stew pot.
+Put stew meat in a plastic bag with enough flour to coat well, also adding light salt and liberal amounts of pepper to the flour.
+Shake and add to hot oil (enough to cover bottom of the pot and keep meat from sticking) in a stew pot.
 Brown the meat lightly on all sides over medium heat, stirring almost constantly.

-Cooking times vary, but it doesn’t take long.
+Cooking times for stew vary, but it doesn’t take long.

 Comment: Delicious served with homemade cornbread.

 Comment: I’ve never had anyone turn up his/her nose at this hearty stew.